Psychodynamic Practice in Mental Health

 The standard model of the 10-week course is outlined here, but flexibility and customisation are key features of our course delivery.
 We want to work with you to establish the specific requirements and needs of your team/service and to tailor this model so that it works for you.

-The course can be delivered onsite or locally to you, and at times mutually convenient for you and the course facilitators.
+The course can be delivered onsite, locally to you or online, and at times mutually convenient for you and the course facilitators.

 Standard 10-week model:

 £6600 per course, for a maximum of 10 participants.

 This short course is designed to equip you with the knowledge and skills required to establish and facilitate reflective practice groups in order...Find out more

 Reflective practice in groups is an invaluable opportunity for people to explore tricky issues in a supportive environment.
 It enables participants...Find out more